 About that time someone on Fountain Pen Network posted a Pilot Vanishing Point Raden Water Surface in the classifieds.
 It was half retail price, so I jumped on it.
 A few weeks later, I was the proud owner of a like-new Raden Vanishing Point.

 My Raden VP came in a wooden box lined in yellow satin (though I believe my pen was packaged in Japan; American packaging may differ).
-Included with the pen is a converter, a cartridge, and a cartridge adapter for international cartridges.
+Included with the pen is a converter, a cartridge, and a cartridge protector.

 The pen is absolutely gorgeous, with just enough Raden to make the surface sparkle, but not so much that it looks like glitter glue.
 The Raden comes from abalone shells.
 On this pen, the shells are arranged in straight lines to evoke light reflecting off the surface of water.
 The pen is coated in urushi lacquer, and the effect is mesmerizing.